Montgomery County Fire and Rescue Service: History

-2010s

-On 6/26/2015, current Fire Chief, Scott Goldstein, was sworn in.
+In 2004, the County Council passed legislation to reorganize the Fire & Rescue Service by placing all personnel, career and volunteer, under the command of a single fire chief.

+However, actual services are delivered most commonly from career personal operating out of volunteer owned stations across the county with volunteers serving in the evening hours and on weekends to increase manpower during periods of high call volume.
+This system is due to the population size of the county and need for round the clock services.
+The county uses the standard incident command system to coordinate the efforts of career and volunteer personnel at the scenes of emergencies.

+Montgomery County also works closely with and has mutual aid agreements with DC Fire & EMS, Fairfax County Fire & Rescue, Frederick County Fire & Rescue, Howard County Fire & Rescue, and Prince George's County Fire/EMS.

-In April 2020, MCFRS implemented a Covid-19 Surge Plan which included the staffing of more BLS ambulances, as well as moving ALS providers from AFRA and medic units to chase cars.
+In April 2020, MCFRS implemented a COVID-19 Surge Plan which included the staffing of more BLS ambulances, as well as moving ALS providers from AFRA and medic units to chase cars.
 This, paired with a continuous Blue Alert, which goes in effect when an EMS jurisdictional system is temporarily taxed to its limits in providing pre hospital care and ambulance transportation due to extraordinary situations that contribute to high demand for ambulance service, and decontamination teams stationed at each of the main hospitals in the county enabled proper patient distribution and lessoned the burden on the system.
 The Plan was ended in June 2020.

-In March 2021, MCFRS implemented the new P25 radio system which changed channel names.